devofhelloworld/RAG-Chatbot/README.md

 ## Team

-Built by Team 405 for the Minor Project requirement.
+Built by Sujay Kumar Singh (Team 405) for the Minor Project requirement.

 ## Resources